daniel-samson/noquery/README.md

 # no query
-An extremely lightweight javascript library with some readable syntatic sugar to replace libraries like jquery.
+An extremely lightweight javascript library.

 ## Example
 ```javascript